teemtee/tmt/docs/guide.rst

 .. code-block:: shell

-    tmt run --all provision --how local
+    tmt --feeling-safe run --all provision --how local

-If you're a bit afraid that the test could break your machine or just want to keep your environment clean, run it in a container
+Note that the extra ``--feeling-safe`` option is needed for the :ref:`/plugins/provision/local` provision plugin as it can be dangerous to execute unknown code directly on your system.
+If you're afraid that the test could break your machine or just want to keep your environment clean, run it in a container instead:
-instead:

 .. code-block:: shell